-- Heat oil in a saucepan, add bell peppers and sauté for 30 seconds. - Add Knorr Arrabbiata Sauce and Knorr Vegetable Seasoning and stir. - Add water and bring to the boil. - Once the stock starts to simmer, add bulgur rice and pickled cabbage.
+- Heat oil in a saucepan, add bell peppers and sauté for 30 seconds. - Once the stock starts to simmer, add bulgur rice and pickled cabbage.
 Cover the pan. - When all the water has evaporated, the rice is ready. - Add some butter and mix it until the rice becomes sticky but pourable.

-Plate all components.
+• Plate all components.
 Drizzle over some walnut mayonnaise then top with watercress.